Executing external commands

 function, the output of the external command, if any, is displayed on the screen.
 The return value is the exit status of the command, which gets displayed by default on the REPL.
 0

-means the command executed successfully, any other value indicates some kind of failure.
+implies that the command executed successfully, any other value indicates some kind of failure.
 As per docs.python: os.system:

 On Unix, the return value is the exit status of the process encoded in the format specified for